mattermost/mattermost-docker/README.md

 If you plan to upload large files to your Mattermost instance, Nginx will need to write some temporary files.
 In that case, the `read_only: true` option on the `web` container should be removed from your `docker-compose.yml` file.

+If you want to publish custom path such as example.com/mattermost, you need to modify ServiceSettings.SiteURL in the app's config.json and proxy path in mattermost.conf in the web's volume.

 #### Install with SSL certificate
 Put your SSL certificate as `./volumes/web/cert/cert.pem` and the private key that has no password as `./volumes/web/cert/key-no-password.pem`.
 If you don't have